kscheltema/100-days-of-code/log.md

  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

              ### Day 69 September 03, 2022.
  **Today's Progress:**  I also practised Object Oriented Programming in fCC.
-I removed Elixir and attempted a re-instalation, that did not go as planned.
+I removed Elixir and did re-instalation the build command worked as expected.
+Now the run command is the next bug.
- **Thoughts:** Little progress to show for today.
+ **Thoughts:** Getting nowhere.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.